elephantscale/es-training-new/secure-coding/slides/JavaScript-Security.md

   * Now attacker sends his script as comment "<script>...</script>"

-  * Finally user visits the page would get the response like this:
+  * Finally, user visits the page would get the response like this:

 ```html
     <html>